Menu Close

 Rise of the Bronze Age

-The Bronze Age likely began in the Balkans – early bronze items found in Bulgaria & Serbia from around 4000 BC.
+Because early bronze items were found in Bulgaria and Serbia around 4000 BC, most scholars believe the Bronze Age began in the Balkans.
 The technology spread from there to China, Mesopotamia and Eqypt and continued to Europe, Britain & Ireland by about 2100 BC.

-Prior to this, we were using stone tools (during the Stone Age) for thousands of years and eventually metals like copper, tin, gold and silver which could be shaped but were too soft for most applications.
-The discovery of metallurgy techniques had a transformational impact on the development of society and we’ve never gone back!
+Prior to this, people were using stone tools (during the Stone Age) for thousands of years.
+Eventually metals like copper, tin, gold and silver which could be more easily shaped were used.
+However, they were too soft for most applications and limited advancement.
+Ancient metallurgists revolutionized society with their discovery of techniques that could strengthen and harden pure metals.

 Mining at Great Orme